Written by Will Hind

-Step 5: Identify the desired belief(s) that will drive this behaviour
+Step 5: Identify the desired beliefs that will drive desired behaviours

-These beliefs will become your core focus, for these are at the heart of getting your desired behaviours enacted.
+These beliefs will become your core focus because they are at the heart of achieving your desired behaviours.

 Step 6: Identify the individual stages necessary to achieve the belief shifts

-It may be helpful to work backwards from the desired beliefs, i.e. what one thing would the audience need to believe before they will start to believe the end goal.
-Or it may be appropriate to brainstorm the smaller changes needed and then arrange them in a logical order.
+It may be helpful to work backwards from the desired beliefs, i.e. identifying one thing the audience would need to believe before they will start to believe the end goal.
+Or, it may be appropriate to brainstorm the smaller changes needed and then arrange them in a logical order.

 Step 7: Sanity check

 Ensure your step changes are realistic and achievable.
 The belief-change process is a gradual one, and it is unlikely you will successfully change stakeholders’ opinions in just one step.
 By breaking down the process into several smaller stages, belief change is far more likely.